 Impact of metal content

-Some states only waive sales tax if your metals meet certain purity levels.
-Examples include:
+Several states only waive sales tax if your metals meet a minimum purity level.
+A few examples:

 Other tax law regulations